Eliminating cervical cancer in Canada

 Key takeaways

-- HPV vaccination rates across Canada are suboptimal, with only three provinces reporting rates higher than 80% for boys or girls.
-By contrast, vaccination rates for other adolescent vaccines such as hepatitis B range from 85% to 95%.3
+- HPV vaccination rates across Canada are suboptimal, with only five provinces reporting rates higher than 80 per cent for at least one dose of the vaccine.
+By contrast, vaccination rates for other adolescent vaccines such as hepatitis B range from 85 per cent to 95 per cent.(1)

-- HPV vaccination rates vary significantly between and within jurisdictions, ranging from 16% to 93%.
+- HPV vaccination rates vary significantly between jurisdictions, ranging from 66 per cent to 93 per cent for at least one dose of the vaccine.

-- HPV vaccination rates differ between geographies.5 In some regions, those in rural and remote communities experience lower vaccination rates than their urban counterparts, while in other regions it is the other way around.
+- HPV vaccination rates differ between geographies.(3) In some regions, those in rural and remote communities experience lower vaccination rates than their urban counterparts, while in other regions it is the converse.

 Hover over each province and territory for HPV vaccination rates and additional context.